newjersey/covid19-ask-a-scientist/README.md

 - [Federation of American Scientists](https://fas.org/ncov/)
 - [The Governance Lab at New York University](http://thegovlab.org/)

 Thanks for your partnership!
+See the bottom of this page for optional language that you can use to highlight this widget on your website.

-## Instructions for adding the Ask A Scientist widget to your website
+## Instructions for adding the widget to your website

 In order to add the widget to your site, you need to add 2 pieces of code to each page (or to your entire site code):
 1. Copy the code in the [tooltip.html](https://github.com/newjersey/covid19-ask-a-scientist/blob/master/tooltip.html) file from this repo and add it into the `<body>` of your page(s).